SoftwareHeritage/swh-docs/docs/sysadm/deployment/howto-deploy-swh-graph.rst

 The `following merge request
 <https://gitlab.softwareheritage.org/swh/infra/ci-cd/swh-charts/-/merge_requests/596>_`
 can be used as a reference on how to adapt the swh-charts repository for a new graph version.
-Each commit describes what needs to happen in order according to the previous m.o.
+Each commit describes in order what needs to happen according to the previous m.o.

 It declares:

-- 1 persistent volume (pv) which target where the zfs dataset is mounted on the node that will run the grpc service.
+- 1 persistent volume (pv) which targets where the zfs dataset is mounted on the node (where the grpc service will run).
 - 2 persistent volume claims (pvc):

-  - 1 persistent pvc which uses the previous pv to detect where the compresses graph files are
+  - 1 persistent pvc which uses the previous pv to detect where the compressed graph files are
   - another in-memory pvc which is in memory for the graph files which will be mounted in the node's memory